freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 The goal is to locate the resonant frequencies of the readout resonator and the qubit.
 For a simple analogy, think of a wine glass.
 If you make a noise in a specific frequency, the glass will start vibrating.
 This means you have found the resonant frequency of the glass and can affect its state by making that sound.
 We want to find such frequencies for each qubit and each resonator.

 The corresponding experiment is usually called spectroscopy.
 The idea is to generate a microwave signal sweeping across a range of frequencies until the qubit or the resonator "responds" strongest.
 The number found this way is stored as part of the calibration data.
-Superconducting qubits generally have frequencies within the range of 4 to 8 GHz.
+Superconducting qubits generally have frequencies within the range of 4 to 8 GHz[^4-8ghz].

+[^4-8ghz]: Why 4-8 GHz?
+The rationale behind common qubit frequencies. https://quantumobserver.substack.com/p/why-4-8-ghz

 #### Level 2.
 Single-qubit gate parameters (Rabi & Ramsey)

 The goal is to determine the pulse parameters to perform `NOT` gate (at least).
 The experiment is called Rabi Oscillation.
 The qubit first has to be put into the ground state `0`, therefore we must have completed the spectroscopy part first.
 From here, a drive pulse is applied with varying duration or amplitude.
-The probability of measuring $|1\rangle$ is plotted against the varied parameter.
+The probability of measuring `|1\rangle`$ is plotted against the varied parameter.
 The resulting plot shows a sinusoidal oscillation (a "Rabi oscillation").
 Certain pairs of amplitude and duration are derived from the results and stored as part of the calibration data.

 #### Level 3.
 Single-qubit pulses, two-qubit tuning, and more